tsrctester1/filebot/README.md

 - [x] Modify summaries on detection of new file on prompt search.
 - [x] File summaries generated via OpenAI GPT-3 API.
 - [x] User can ask for relevant files based on entire file summaries.
+- [ ] Drop in any small LLM or OpenAI API compatible service.
 - [ ] Support pdf files.
 - [ ] Support a variety of other common file types.